Actions & Progress

 WHAT WE’VE ACCOMPLISHED

-- Associate vice chancellor and associate dean for diversity and inclusion: A new, senior-level diversity and inclusion position created by the leadership committee has been filled.
+- Associate vice chancellor and associate dean for diversity, equity and inclusion: After a national search, the new, senior-level diversity and inclusion position created by the leadership committee has been filled.
 In July 2018, School of Medicine Dean David H. Perlmutter announced the appointment of Sherree Wilson, PhD, a highly regarded administrator at the University of Iowa Carver College of Medicine.
-Her appointment begins Oct.
+Her appointment began Oct.
 1, 2018.
-Wilson will report directly to the dean to elevate and coordinate efforts across departments and missions of the school.
+To elevate and coordinate efforts across departments and missions of the school, Wilson reports directly to the dean.

 Awareness and understanding

-- Universal training: More than 9,000 members of the Medical Campus community have participated in the first of four diversity and inclusion training sessions offered by the Human Resources Office of Diversity, Equity and Inclusion.
+- Universal training: More than 9,000 members of the Medical Campus community have participated in the first of four diversity, equity and inclusion training sessions offered by the School of Medicine’s Office of Diversity, Equity and Inclusion.
 The curriculum is designed to improve awareness and understanding of diversity and inclusion issues.

 - For new employees: Sessions 1.0 and 2.0 of the curriculum are now part of new employee orientation.
 A goal has been set for new employees to complete all levels of training by their fourth year of employment.